MagniteEngineering/fledge.polyfill/specifications/interest-groups.md

 ##### If an `Object` is passed

 1. If both the `name` and `owner` passed in exist, delete the record
-2. If one of the `name` and `owner` passed in is missing, return with an `Error` stating a generic method such as "missing fields"
+2. If one of the `name` and `owner` passed in is missing, throw an `Error` stating a generic method such as "missing fields"
-3. If the owner and/or name passed in is not found, return with an `Error` stating a generic message such as "record not found"
+3. If the owner and/or name passed in is not found, throw an `Error` stating a generic message such as "record not found"

 ##### If an empty `Object` is passed